ANNOUNCEMENT: The 2020 Poster Contest will be cancelled for this year due to the virus.

 - SPECIALIZATION: A situation in which people produce a narrower range of goods and services than they consume.
 Specialization increases productivity; it also requires trade and increases interdependence.
 An example: labor specialization is achieved when a process is broken into many small tasks (division of labor).

-This year’s Poster Contest entry deadline is set for April 12th for the postmark but don’t wait until then to get your students involved!
+This year’s Poster Contest entry deadline is set for April 24th for the postmark but don’t wait until then to get your students involved!
 We recommend that you use our online resources to introduce economics in your classrooms early on.
 Then, give the students opportunities to draw personalized illustrations of the concepts for a chance to win prizes!
-Winners will still be announced by mid-April, 2018 in time to invite winners to our awards banquets.
+Winners will be announced by early May, in time to complete permission forms and mail prizes.

 NEED more Teaching Resources for Integrating Economics?